EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 This example demonstrates how to create and submit a Slurm job that runs a bash script that runs the `epcc-ces-hello` container which is the default container offered by the [Run Batch Container](./batch-container-app.md) app.

-The example uses the [Safe Haven Container Execution Service - CES](../../shs-container-user-guide/introduction.md) to pull containers onto the back-end, via`ces-pull`, to pull the container, and then uses `podman` or `apptainer` to run the container.
+The example uses the [Safe Haven Container Execution Service - CES](../../shs-container-user-guide/introduction.md) to pull containers onto the back-end, via the `ces-pull` command, and then uses `podman` and `apptainer` in turn to run the container.

 ### Run container using Podman